President Biden extends student loan payment freeze through May 1

 Whenever loan payments resume, many experts say the process will be quite messy, given so many back and forths with borrowers.
 Even a 2020 report from the Education Department noted the resumption of payments would be messy.
 Loan servicers and the federal government, the report says, will "face a heavy burden in 'converting' millions of borrowers to active repayment."
 The transition could also be confusing to borrowers, with some "becoming delinquent, at least initially."

 The more than 7 million borrowers currently in default may have the hardest time once loan payments resume.
-"Defaulted borrowers are really balancing on the edge of life here," says Pierce, "their financial circumstances are much more fraught than a typical student loan borrower."
+"Defaulted borrowers are really balancing on the edge of a knife here," says Pierce, "their financial circumstances are much more fraught than a typical student loan borrower."

 Borrowers in default are more likely to be low-income, people of color, have some college and no degree, or work in low-wage jobs.
 Borrowers in default lose access to income-based repayment plans and can have their tax refund or paychecks garnished by the government.
 Older borrowers can even lose part of their Social Security checks.
 Now, those penalties won't resume for these borrowers for another 90 days.